 - The patch is not adequate for any other reason not covered here.
-We strive for legible, efficient, and secure code in WordPress, so don’t be afraid to point out areas of a patch that should be improved even if it does actually fix the bug.
+We strive for legible, efficient, and secure code in WordPress, so don’t be afraid to point out areas of a patch that should be improved, even if it does actually fix the bug.

-Triage the Ticket #
+4. Triage The Ticket #

 Note: New Trac users do not have the ability to adjust the priority of a ticket or move it to a different milestone by default, so until you feel comfortable with this workflow and Trac in general, this step will require you to simply add a note to the ticket explaining that the priority or milestone should be adjusted.
 One of the other bug gardeners will see the update, and adjust the ticket accordingly if it looks correct.
-When you do feel comfortable with making these adjustments yourself, you can request access on the Make WordPress Core forum.
+When you feel comfortable making these adjustments yourself, you can request access on the Make WordPress Core blog.

 Tickets related to regressions and critical bugs should be immediately set to the highest priority, and assigned to the next point release milestone.
 Regressions are broken features that were working perfectly fine in the latest release or the WordPress release before that, and we take these seriously.
 The same goes for critical bugs which may not be a regression, but still involves an aspect of a major feature being broken for a majority of users.
 This mostly refers to bugs with high exposure, such as breaking the public-facing side of WordPress, or major breaks in the administration panel.
 This should be very rare, and should be used sparingly.